-The Compensation Committee held 11 meetings in the fiscal year ended March 31, 2019.
-In particular, the Committee revised the compensation system so that the system would better assist management to pursue shareholders' interests.
+The Compensation Committee held three meetings in the fiscal year ended March 31, 2020.
+In particular, the Committee discussed the ideal form of executive compensation in order to maximize the roles that each director and executive officer should fulfill.
 The average attendance rate was 100%.

-Audit Committee
+OAudit Committee